Moggach/my-blog-site/src/posts/Month notes - November 2023.md

 date: "2023-12-04"
 ---

-Building the Solidarity Knows No Borders website ✊Using AlpineJs to add interactivity to a web page ⛰️Finishing my new personal website 🔗Beginning a project with NextJs and Sanity ⏭️
+Building the Solidarity Knows No Borders website ✊ Using AlpineJs to add interactivity to a web page ⛰️ Finishing my new personal website 🔗 Beginning a project with NextJs and Sanity ⏭️

 ### What I’ve been working on
 Over the past month I’ve been mainly focused on building the Solidarity Knows No Borders website.
 This project is a WordPress site built with the Full Site Editor and a few custom components like an interactive map and an embedded Action Network sign up form.
 We will be launching the site soon and I’m really excited for people to see it.
 I’ve also been learning how to create custom Gutenberg blocks in React and I’ve started a mini project to create a filter block.
 There’s one remaining bug where the block validation is failing that I need to solve.
 Aside from development work I’ve been learning about project management and have taken on the role of steward for a couple of projects at Common Knowledge.
 In my free time I’ve finished my new personal website and I’m getting it ready to launch.